aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/lib.md

-# Standardized custom fetcher for language build helpers
+# Proposal for better documentation of custom fetcher architecture for language build helpers

-The document specifies the structure of a standardized custom fetcher architecture for language build helpers in Nixpkgs.
+What are

 ## Current problems